AdobeDocs/analytics.en/help/implement/vars/plugins/numberssuite.md

 ---
 title: Numbers Suite
-description: Produce and manipulate numbers to be used in other JavaScript variables
+description: Produce and manipulate numbers for use in other JavaScript variables.
 ---

-# Adobe Experience Cloud Plugin – Numbers Suite
+# Adobe plug-in: Numbers Suite

 ## Purpose of This Plugin

-### What does this plugin do?
+### What does this plug-in do?
 The Numbers Suite a series of JavaScript functions that allow you to...
 * Add a specific number of zeroes to the beginning of a number (if a number is required to have a certain number of digits in it)
 * Generate a random number with a specific number of digits
 * Round a number to the closet hundredth (for currency purposes)

-### Why should I use this plugin?
+### Why should I use this plug-in?
 You should use the Numbers Suite if, for example..
 * You work with JavaScript date objects and need to make sure that you format a date's month and day with two digits instead of just one digit (e.g. "01/09/2020" instead of just "1/9/2020")
 * You deploy 3rd-party tags and need to generate a cache-busting random number